| Ex-Date | Pay Date | Amount | Change |

 - Dividends from Fondra A are paid in Euro.

-- In Fondra A, Germany, the Netherlands and the United States are represented as the three largest countries.
+- In Fondra A, Germany, the Netherlands and Spain are represented as the three largest countries.